Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Introduction

 \subsubsection{QoIs}

 The goal of problem \cref{eq:model-rpde} is to estimate a QoI,

 for a given goal functional $g$ in support of a decision task.
-The numerical experiments in this work focus on goal functionals that yield statistics of point estimates and indicator goal functionals $g(u)= \indic_A$ that correspond to failure probabilities,
+The numerical experiments in this work focus on goal functionals that yield statistics of point estimates, $g(u) = u(x)$, and indicator goal functionals, $g(u)= \indic_A$ that correspond to failure probabilities,

-for events $A \subset \Omega$, such as $A :=\{\omega : u(\omega, x_0) > k \}$ that the solution at $x_0 \in \Gamma$ exceeds a threshold $k$.
-For example, in hydrology a QoI might be related to the average water head or the average concentration of a pollutant in a particular region of an aquifer.
+for events $A \subset \Omega$ such as $A :=\{\omega : u(\omega, x_0) > k \}$, the event that the solution at $x_0 \in \Gamma$ exceeds a threshold $k$.
+In this instance, QoIs might involve solving the steady-state system \cref{eq:model-rpde} for contaminant concentrations and hydraulic heads or fluxes (e.g. heads $u(x)$, fluxes $q(x) := - a(x) \nabla u(x)$) to predict QoIs or forecast future conditions (\cite{AndersonEtAl:2015gw}).
+QoIs such as failure probabilities, for example, the probability of a contaminant exceeding a threshold or a contaminant plume reaching a specified zone, would then factor into larger probabilistic risk assessment, i.e.\ concerning contamination of groundwater, that would represent perhaps one system fault or route to failure (\cite{Tartakovsky2013:rv}).
 A QoI that is meant to provide a quantitative description of the system can be highly sensitive to distributional assumptions on the underlying geostatistical model.
 This poses a key challenge for the support of decision tasks and highlights the importance of understanding the propagation of modeling error due to the geostatistical model in order to quantify uncertainty in a QoI.